When is the Nordstrom Anniversary Sale? When to shop, what to buy

 - When is the 2018 Nordstrom Anniversary Sale?

 When is the 2018 Nordstrom Anniversary Sale?
 You'll be happy to learn that it's just around the corner.
-Recently, the sale dates were announced.
-For lucky Nordstrom credit cardmembers, they'll gain early access to the sale on July 12.
-As for the rest of us, we can still score major savings once the public sale launches on July 20.
+Nordstrom credit card holders will gain early access to the sale on July 12.
+As for the rest of us, we can score major savings once the public sale launches on July 20.

 Nordstrom credit card member perks

-If you shop Nordstrom regularly, becoming a Nordstrom credit card member makes a lot of sense.
+If you regularly shop Nordstrom, becoming a Nordstrom credit card member makes a lot of sense.
 As a member, you're guaranteed more points per purchase and exclusive benefits.
 During this sale in particular, members will earn rewards two times faster.
 Plus, if you make a purchase with your new card on the day it's approved, you'll get a $40 bonus.

 What to expect from the sale